-Support is requested at (include amount) per year totaling (include amount) over the award period to provide high-performance computing services to the PI as part of the scope of this grant on behalf of UVM's Vermont Advanced Computing Core (VACC) cluster services. (*ONE SPECIFIC SENTENCE ABOUT THIS GRANT AS TO THE COMPUTATIONAL NEEDS*) The VACC is a multi-thousand core “big compute” Linux cluster, with hundreds of terabytes of GPFS storage.
+Support is requested at (include amount) per year totaling (include amount) over the award period to provide high-performance computing services to the PI as part of the scope of this grant on behalf of UVM's Vermont Advanced Computing Center (VACC) cluster services. (*ONE SPECIFIC SENTENCE ABOUT THIS GRANT AS TO THE COMPUTATIONAL NEEDS*) The VACC is a multi-thousand core “big compute” Linux cluster, with hundreds of terabytes of GPFS storage.
 This service will help the PI and their students compile, deploy, store and retrieve the computational components of the proposed work.
 Additionally, the VACC will provide the required training for the PI and their students including system documentation.
 As part of the service an IT technician will aid with the selection and implementation of any system upgrades and software installations required for the proposed work.

 - For the Facilities, Equipment, and Other Resources section of the proposal you can use VACC cluster specs.